Forecasting local Primordial Non-Gaussianities from UNIONS Lyman-Break Galaxies and Planck CMB lensing: Results on precision

 \subsubsection{Impact of the LBG linear bias}

 An essential ingredient in the modeling of $\fnl$ is the tracer bias and its redshift dependence.
-In our baseline analysis, we adopt the prescription of \eqreff{eq:bias_lbg_w19}, following \citet{WilsonWhite2019dropout}.
+In our baseline forecast setup, we adopt the prescription of \eqreff{eq:bias_lbg_w19}, following \citet{WilsonWhite2019dropout}.
 This parametrization, however, is subject to modeling uncertainties, as current observational constraints on the LBG bias remain statistically limited \citep{Ye2025lbgangularclustering,RuhlmannKleider2024LBGCLAUDS} and are highly sensitive to the adopted selection criteria.

-As a simple test of modeling uncertainties, we can adopt a single effective bias parameter for the full redshift range, rather than a fully redshift-dependent prescription (see, e.g., \citet{doux2018cmblensing,Ye2025lbgangularclustering,RuhlmannKleider2024LBGCLAUDS}).
+As a simple test of modeling uncertainties, we can adopt a single effective bias parameter for the full redshift range, rather than a fully redshift-dependent prescription (see, e.g., \citealt{doux2018cmblensing,Ye2025lbgangularclustering,RuhlmannKleider2024LBGCLAUDS}).
 However, to account for the presence of interlopers described with other biases, we use a two-population model \citep{Mergulhao2022twopop}, which allows the data to self-consistently capture contamination while keeping the model minimal, with only a few free parameters: the outlier fraction $f_{\rm out}$, and the outlier bias $b_{\rm out}$ and the high-redshift bias $b_{\rm highz}$ as presented in \eqreff{eq:two_population_bias_b0_b1b2}.
-For the baseline \unions-like RF sample, we choose the $z < 1$ (resp. $z > 1$) part of the $n(z)$ to represent the outliers (high-redshift LBGs) in our sample.
-We adopt the two-population bias model, which yields $f_{\rm out} = 0.33$.
+For the baseline \unions-like RF sample, we choose the $z < 1$ (resp. $z > 1$) part of the $n(z)$ to represent the outliers (resp. high-redshift LBGs) in our sample.
+The fraction of outliers is taken to be the integral of the LBG photometric sample redshift distribution below $z=1$, and yields $f_{\rm out} = 0.33$.

 We fix the low-redshift bias to $b_{\rm out} = \{0.5, 0.8, 1\}$ and the high-redshift bias to $b_{\rm highz} = \{2.5, 3, 3.5\}$.
 Additionally, we consider $b_{\rm highz}(z) = b_{\rm W19}(z)$ from \eqreff{eq:bias_lbg_w19}, giving an average high-redshift bias of $\langle b_{\rm W19}(z)\,|\,z > 1 \rangle = 4.20$.
 The forecasted precision on $\fnl$ for the different $\{b_{\rm out}, b_{\rm highz}\}$ choices is shown in full-lines in \figreff{fig:impact_linear_bias}.
 We see that, at fixed $b_{\rm out}$, the constraints improve as $b_{\rm highz}$ increases.
 Conversely, at fixed $b_{\rm highz}$, larger $b_{\rm out}$ values lead to weaker constraints.
 Adopting the two-population model with $b_{\rm out} = \langle b_{\rm W19}(z)|z < 1\rangle = 1.02$ and $b_{\rm highz} = \langle b_{\rm W19}(z)|z > 1\rangle = 4.20$ results in $\sigma(\fnl) \simeq 35$, slightly larger than the baseline using the \citet{WilsonWhite2019dropout} prescription for the full-redshift range bias.
 We also consider the two-population bias model in \eqreff{eq:two_population_bias_b1_b0b2}, where $b_0$ (the free parameter in the MCMC) is only connected to the high-redshift part of the sample, contrary to \eqreff{eq:two_population_bias_b0_b1b2}.
 The results are shown in dashed lines in \figreff{fig:impact_linear_bias}, where constraining $b_0$ solely for the high-redshift population leads to slightly tighter $\fnl$ constraints.
 We observe that the two-population model provides greater flexibility in modeling galaxy bias.